mschmidt712/kubernetes-ci-cd/README.md

 #### Step8

 Spin up several instances of the puzzle service by moving the slider to the right and clicking Scale.
-For reference, click on the Submit button, noting that the green hit does not register on the puzzle services.
+For reference, click on the Submit button, noting that the white hit does not register on the puzzle services.

 #### Step9